altcp/candle_retrieval_forex/README.md

 In the Linux Terminal navigate to the base folder:<br/>

 1. To first install required dependencies, TYPE: pip install -r requirements.txt<br/>
-2. To run the CRON JOB on a daliy basis, crontab setup.cron<br/><br/>
+2. To run the CRON JOB on a daliy basis, crontab setup.cron<br/>
+3. Make Executable shell scripts (i.e., run.sh) and python files (i.e., main.py and functions.py) using chmod +x
+<br/><br/>

 To configure this, navigate to the config subfolder and edit the config.yml file - Instructions Within.<br/><br/><br/>